lev3l666/MarcoPolo-back/README.md

 # TVSMarcoPolo-back-master
- Map a windows app to a HTML UI and control it remotely
+ Map a windows app to a HTML UI and control it remotely with a browser